pure100kim/WinchRack_Type2/README.md

 4mm Bearing ball (608zz including 7 pcs 4mm ball.
 You can get it decomposition 608zz)

+# Assembly Cusion
+When assembling, make sure to clean the inside of the 608 bearing to ensure smooth rotation when turned.
+The bearing should rotate smoothly with minimal friction, at least for several turns.

 # History <br>
 21 Feb 2024 : Changing Modeling base on v6cl WinchdRack <br>
 22 Feb 2024 : Currently in beta testing. <br>